 - Heightened anxiety

 From the seventh day onward, the same withdrawal symptoms may be present, but they will gradually decrease in strength.
-However, the behavioral and mental side effects during this time may worsen and potentially continue after the two-week period.

 Importance of Detox for Xanax Withdrawal